Stonelinks/stonelinks.github.io/contents/posts/thoughts-on-manufacturing.md

 </div>

 Literally every possession you own is manufactured in some capacity.
-The human practice of "making stuff" is ancient and an incredibly broad discipline.
-Adobe bricks for Pueblos, chain-mail for medieval knights, longboats for Vikings and amphora so the Romans and Greeks could transport liquids are a small cross section of manufactured goods seen throughout history.
-Today when we think of manufacturing, (if we think of anything) it is of large buildings in a far away place known as factories.
+The human practice of "making stuff" is an ancient and incredibly broad discipline.
+Adobe bricks for Pueblos, chainmail for medieval knights, longboats for Vikings and amphora (like the ones above) are a small cross section of mass-produced manufactured goods seen throughout history.

+Today when we think of manufacturing, it is of large buildings in a far away place known as factories (if we even think of anything).

 <span class="more"></span>

 Factories are the beating heart at the center of industrialization in the 20th century.
-Thanks to globalization and a couple of world wars, factories and their supply chains have propelled us into a post-industrial proliferation of endless "stuff".
+Thanks to globalization and a couple of world wars, factories and their supply chains have propelled us into a post-industrial proliferation of endless Stuff.
 Cars, laptops, phones, tablets, books, furniture, clothes.
 Anything you can think of, it is probably mass produced somewhere in some capacity.
-It ends up on a shelf or on Amazon for us to purchase and enjoy.
+It ends up on a shelf or on Amazon for our purchasing pleasure.

 Whenever we get a shiny new iPhone or Nexus, we neither know nor care about the factory it came from.
 For the crucial role they play in our daily lives, the humble factory stays out of sight and out of mind.
 Given the tremendous change agents they are and what changes I see for them in the future, I thought it prudent to share some of my insights and perspectives on them.
 This of course all my own opinion.